Coder-IsiahJones/Library-Management-System/README.md

 A lightweight library management system built in ASP.NET Core 2.0

-I created a YouTube series when I started this application: [YouTube link](https://www.youtube.com/watch?v=WTVcLFTgDqs) The application has since been migrated to dotnet core 2.0.
+I started this application baseed of on this YouTube series: [YouTube link](https://www.youtube.com/watch?v=WTVcLFTgDqs)

+Why ASP.NET Core 2.0?
+Good question.
+I want the experience of working with a legacy application and taking it from its current stage to .Net 5.